MichaelTanji/WIC/The_Product_Manager.md

 **There is this prevailing sentiment that we as an industry are a meritocracy.
 Do you think that’s true?**

 I think we’re mostly deluding ourselves, to be honest.
 Look at Call for Papers—it’s very rare that there isn’t some kind of bias in CFP  selection.
 Anonymous submissions processes are becoming more common, which is a good first step, but in conferences and other aspects of the industry, it’s really who you know, and people who don’t have that access are left out in the cold.
 You see it in venture capital too.
 There is the notion of the “good old boys’” network, which isn’t necessarily so old anymore, but it’s still very true.
 There is this established network that can be hard to break into, and by the same token people in the network are artificially held up or promoted just because they’re friends with the right people.
 You see that in a lot of areas of life, but when I hear people talk about “we’re a meritocracy,” and as long as you’re hacking away and producing good work that it’ll work out … when you look at how people treat each other, that’s clearly not true.
 We strive for this ideal, but our behavior indicates we have a ways to go.

-**So the phone rings and it’s the President.
-He wants you to be the nation’s new cyber czar.
-What is your primary focus.
-What do you try to get done?**

-Maybe something like the ACA.
-If you don’t have ad blockers or anti-virus or other basic defenses, you get fined.
-I don’t know; I’ve never thought about that (exact scenario).
-I’ll have to give that some thought.
-I’d say, if I had complete control, it would be something to tie software vulnerabilities to vendors because that would become an immediate incentive to improve their development process.
-I’d have to think about that, though, because I can see there being negative effects to something like that.

 ---